Seagate/halon/Examples/COMMENTARY.md

 This is essentially the approach taken by both the Netwire and Nettle Haskell FRP libraries.

-Time time of the current tick is passed into the network explicitly as an input observable.
+The time of the current tick is passed into the network explicitly as an input observable.

 ### Representing events